Veterans looking for ADHD VA disability benefits might have success if they look for ratings on similar conditions.

 ADHD is most commonly diagnosed in children, though it can continue into adulthood.
 This condition can make it hard for a person to keep up at work or even maintain a normal job.
 Treatment options include medication, psychotherapy, and treatment for any coexisting conditions a person may have.

 Just because you have ADHD doesn’t mean you can’t have a normal life or a successful career in the armed forces.
-If something aggravated it and made your symptoms worse while you served, though, you might want to look into VA disability benefits.
+However, if something aggravated your condition and made your symptoms worse while you served, you might want to look into VA disability benefits.

 Symptoms of ADHD